rubensworks/article-ldtraversal-security-short/content/threats.md

 ## Data-driven Threats
 {:#threats}

+We consider two main types of security threats to LTQP:

+1. **Data-driven**: attacks are targeted at the data that is being processed during query execution.
+1. **Query-driven**: attacks are targeted at the query that will be used as input to the engine before query execution.

+We consider the query-driven threats to LTQP similar to existing RDF query processing as discussed in [](#related-work-rdf-query-processing), and we therefore purely focus on data-driven threats for the remainder of this work.

+{:.todo}
+We could still have a separate section of query-driven threats, but I suspect it to be much shorter and less interesting than this one.

-We list several security threats related to LTQP in the following categories:
+Inspired by security vulnerabilities of [Web browsers](#related-work-security-vulnerabilities), we decompose data-driven security threats into the following categories:

-* **Result Compromise**: Threats that lead to incorrect query results.
+1. **Result Compromise**: Threats that lead to incorrect query results.
-* **Malicious Linking**: Threats that cause links to be followed that cause unintended actions to be performed.
+2. **Malicious Linking**: Threats that cause links to be followed that cause unintended actions to be performed.
-* **System Compromise**: Threats that cause the query engine to perform undesired operations.
+3. **System Compromise**: Threats that cause the query engine to perform undesired operations.

 ### Result Compromise